telerik/teststudio-docs/docs/general-information/test-results/analyze-quick-run-results.md

 ## Generate the Quick Execution Log

 <a href="/getting-started/first-project#test-recording" target="_blank">Record and execute a test</a>.
 The generated Quick Run results are displayed in the upper ribbon in the <a href="/features/test-maintenance/steps-pane" target="_blank">Steps Pane</a>.
-You can see the overall result - passed or failed, to open the execution log, or directly clear the results.
+You can see the overall result - passed or failed, open the execution log, or directly clear the results.

 ![Quick Run results][1]